inkdrop-network/inkdrop-app/DEPLOY_GUIDE.md

 For a fresh deployment please start from 1., otherwise jump straight to 4.

+Check the gas limit before the deployment at https://rinkeby.etherscan.io/blocks and set the most recent value to `truffle.js`.

 1. Delete `zos.rinkeby.json`
 2.  `zos push --network rinkeby`
 3.  `zos create InkDrop --init initialize --args $OWNER --network rinkeby`